antonfirsov/docs/2016/05-corerc2/announcing-core-rc2.md

 - `dotnet run` - Runs the application from source.
 - `dotnet test` - Runs tests using a test runner specified in the project.json.
 - `dotnet pack` - Create a NuGet package of your code.

+`dotnet new` also supports F#.
+You can type `dotnet new --lang F#` to create a new F# app.
+The .NET Core Tools will download F# tools as part of `dotnet restore`.
+VB is not yet supported.

 Development Workflow
 --------------------